wiml/nim-asyncmysql/README.md

 The API presented by this module is very specific to MySQL.
 A more generic async DB API would be nice.

+Long packets (more than 2^24-1 bytes) are not handled correctly.

+The compressed protocol is not supported--- I'm not sure if this is actually a deficiency.
+As a workaround, SSL with a null cipher and compression could be used.

 For password authentication to work, you need a patched version of Nim's openssl module which provides access to the EVP_MD API in libcrypto.